abilian/nua-sandbox/README.md

 ## Specific points

-- What's called `nua-runtime` in Nua is called `nua-agent` here.
+- What's called `nua-runtime` in Nua is called `nua-build-agent` here.
 - Python sub-packages are called `nua_something` instead of `nua.something`.
 - Main entry point for the project in the `tasks.py` file.
   - Run `poetry shell && poetry install` first
   - Then `invoke install`
   - Then `invoke build-all`.
-- Every time you edit something in `nua-agent`, you need to rebuild the base image
+- Every time you edit something in `nua-build-agent`, you need to rebuild the base image
   - (so either run `invoke build-all` or `invoke build-base` before building specific apps).
 - Many apps are not building (yet).
 Sometimes it's not our fault.
 - Debian (actually, Ubuntu) is used as the base image.
 This causes some issues (TBD).